-The Patient Protection and Affordable Care Act (the "ACA") provides that any health insurance plan that covers dependents must be extended to provide coverage of adult children until the day the child reaches age 26.
+The Patient Protection and Affordable Care Act (ACA) provides that any health insurance plan that covers dependents must be extended to provide coverage of adult children until the day the child reaches age 26.
 The general exclusion from gross income also includes premiums from employer-provided health benefits to any employee's child who has not attained age 27 as of the end of the taxable year is also extended under the ACA.
+Republican congressional leaders and President Trump attempted to repeal the ACA several times during 2017, and though so far unsuccessful, they continue to express that repeal remains a future possibility.